-• Evercore Group Holdings L.P., a Delaware limited partnership ("EGH") and its general partner, Evercore Group Holdings L.L.C.
-EGH wholly owns Evercore Partners Services East L.L.C. ("East"), the operating company that in turn wholly owns the advisors to the ECP II and Evercore Ventures funds and certain other entities.
+- Evercore Group Holdings L.P., a Delaware limited partnership ("EGH") and its general partner, Evercore Group Holdings L.L.C.
+EGH wholly owns Evercore Partners Services East L.L.C. ("East"), the operating company that in turn wholly owns the advisors to the ECP II and EVP funds and certain other entities.
 As part of the Formation Transaction, Evercore Advisors L.L.C., the advisor to ECP I; Evercore Group L.L.C., Evercore's registered broker-dealer and Evercore Properties L.L.C., Evercore's leaseholding entity were sold to East.
-In addition, EGH, through its non-managing membership in the general partner of ECP II, had \$7.3 million of investments in and \$1.7 million of minimum unfunded commitments to that fund as of March 31, 2007.

-• Evercore GP Holdings L.L.C., a Delaware limited liability company ("GP Holdings") which became a non-managing member of the general partner of ECP II and is entitled to 8% to 9% (depending on the particular fund investment) of any carried interest realized from that fund following the reorganization, which represented 10% of the carried interest then allocable to our Senior Managing Directors.
+In addition, EGH, through its non-managing membership in the general partner of ECP II, had direct investments with carrying value of \$11.2 million and \$1.7 million of minimum unfunded commitments to that fund as of June 30, 2007. - Evercore GP Holdings L.L.C., a Delaware limited liability company ("GP Holdings") which became a non-managing member of the general partner of ECP II and is entitled to 8% to 9% (depending on the particular fund investment) of any carried interest realized from that fund following the reorganization, which represented 10% of the carried interest then allocable to our Senior Managing Directors.

-In exchange for these contributions to Evercore LP, our Senior Managing Directors and certain trusts benefiting certain of their families received 11,670,313 vested and 9,354,967 unvested partnership units in Evercore LP.
-The vesting arrangements applicable to these partnership units are described under "-Operating Expenses-Employee Compensation and Benefits Expense".
-In addition, we distributed cash to the Senior Managing Directors of Evercore so as to distribute to them all earnings for the period from January 1, 2006 to the date of the closing of the contribution and sale agreement.
+In exchange for these contributions to Evercore LP, our Senior Managing Directors and certain trusts benefiting certain of their families received 11,670,313 vested and 9,354,967 unvested Evercore LP partnership units.
+The vesting arrangements applicable to these Evercore LP partnership units are described under "-Operating Expenses-Employee Compensation and Benefits Expense".
+In addition, we distributed cash to the Members so as to distribute to them all earnings for the period from January 1, 2006 to the date of the closing of the contribution and sale agreement.

-We accounted for this transaction, which we refer to as the "Formation Transaction" as an exchange between entities under common control and recorded the net assets and members' equity of the contributed entities at historical cost.
-We account for the unvested partnership units issued in the Formation Transaction as future compensation expense.
+We accounted for this transaction, which we refer to as the "Formation Transaction" using the Members' historical cost of the assets acquired and liabilities assumed and recorded minority interest to reflect the Members' ongoing ownership in Evercore LP.
+We account for the unvested Evercore LP partnership units issued in the Formation Transaction as future compensation expense.
+See "Follow-On Offering of Evercore Partners Inc. Class A Common Stock".